shrilaxmihegde/Product_Sales_Analysis/README.md

  Data journey starts with downloading the files from AWS S3 bucket using ***Python*** Next dataset will undergo cleaning, filtering and transformation using Pandas.
 Transforemd and cleaned data will be loaded to **PostgreSQL** using sqlalchamy.
 Using Tableau, an interactive dashboard is built and published to Tableau server for further analysis and visulaization.
  A ML model is developed with LinearRegression Model and RandomForest Classifier model to predict the future sales.
 Alos, with K-means algorithom (Unsupervised learning method), customer classification is done.

+### Reason why selected this topic :
+A good Product sales analysis can help business /company :

 ***Data Sources*** :